Geometry

 is_staircase = (outcome == 0 or outcome == total_outcomes - 1)

-facecolor = colors[flip]
+facecolor = colors[-1] if is_staircase else colors[flip]

-alpha = 0.15
+alpha = 1.0 if is_staircase else 0.15

 rect = plt.Rectangle((flip, y_position), 0.8, height,